 Dependence vs Familiarity

 In the first chapter, there is a discussion (pp. 5-7) of the problematic nature of the word ‘dependence’.
 Mark suggests that it is a loaded term that is best avoided and that ‘knowledge’, ‘familiarity’ or ‘use’ are better.
 In practice, he tends to use ‘familiarity’ most of the time.
-I wholeheartedly agree that the term is problematic, but I am not sure that he has found a workable solution, for two reasons.
+I wholeheartedly agree that the term is problematic and for all the reasons he outlines, but I am not sure that he has found a workable solution, for two reasons.

 The first is that, like dependence, the alternatives he suggests are all imprecise terms that are open to a range of interpretations.
 I would happily agree that I know my husband and children, but if someone were to ask me “do you know Mark Goodacre?” there are circumstances under which I would also say yes, even though we have never met.
 While there is a fighting chance that I would recognise him at an SBL annual meeting, I doubt that I would recognise him in a place where I wasn’t expecting him to be, but I am very familiar with his work, we are Facebook friends and I have seen quite a few photos of him.
 There are also circumstances in which I would say that I know Tony Burke, even though I have no idea what he looks like, because I am familiar with the field in which he works, have read his blog and some of his publications.
 I might also, however, say that I ‘know’ Flogging Molly, even though all I know about them is that they are a band that my husband and son both like, but whose music my daughter doesn’t enjoy.
 ‘Familiarity’ has a similar number of different levels of meaning.
 Even ‘use’ is open to interpretation, since I can use things in ways and for purposes for which they were not intended.